PCain02/all_hands_group2_doublingtool/README.md

 Number of runs: 5
 File Path: sortingfunctions.py
 Sorting algorithm: merge_sort
-Run 1 of 5 for merge_sort operation with a list size of 1000 took 0.0010540485 seconds
+Run  1 of  5 for merge_sort operation with a list size of 1000 took 0.0080037117 seconds
-Run 2 of 5 for merge_sort operation with a list size of 2000 took 0.0020580292 seconds
+Run  2 of  5 for merge_sort operation with a list size of 2000 took 0.0049836636 seconds
-Run 3 of 5 for merge_sort operation with a list size of 4000 took 0.0054259300 seconds
+Run  3 of  5 for merge_sort operation with a list size of 4000 took 0.0179569721 seconds
-Run 4 of 5 for merge_sort operation with a list size of 8000 took 0.0107645988 seconds
+Run  4 of  5 for merge_sort operation with a list size of 8000 took 0.0311799049 seconds
-Run 5 of 5 for merge_sort operation with a list size of 16000 took 0.0219638348 seconds
+Run  5 of  5 for merge_sort operation with a list size of 16000 took 0.0462493896 seconds

-Linear
+Behold the worst-case time complexity analysis!
+The ratio was 1.4833075899616144 which rounds to 1 which means that the worst-case time complexity is likely logarithmic!
 ```

 #### Quick Sort input: